ourcodingclub/tutorials-in-progress/2016-12-11-maps_tutorial.md

 ## [6\.
 Using shapefiles](#shp)

 --------------------------------------------------------------------------------
+Open up a new R Script where you will be adding the code for your maps.
 All the resources for this tutorial, including some helpful cheatsheets can be downloaded from [this repository](.)
-Clone and download the repo as a zipfile, then unzip and set the folder as your working directory:

-First, set your working directory by running the code below, or clicking `Session/Set Working Directory/Choose Directory` from the RStudio menu.
-Create a new R Script file, where you will be adding the code for your maps.
+Clone and download the repo as a zipfile, then unzip and set the folder as your working directory by running the code below, or clicking `Session/Set Working Directory/Choose Directory` from the RStudio menu.
 ```r
 setwd()
 ```